-We also have a special offer only for CNCSourced readers, granting you 20% off any Laser Master 2 Pro — exclusively from our friends at Madethebest.
-Simply enter MA20 at checkout after clicking this link.
+We also have a special offer for CNCSourced readers, granting you $30 off orders over $600 such as for an Ortur Laser Master 2 Pro — exclusively from our friends at Madethebest.
+Simply enter MA30 at checkout after clicking this link.

 Still not convinced?
 Read our review of the Ortur Laser Master 2

 Or, check out our review of the Ortur Laser Master 2 Pro

 2 — Orion Motor Tech 40W CO2 Laser Engraver & Cutter